The individual’s whole experience is built upon the plan of his language.

 Whorf describes language as a “pattern-system” which is built organically through continuous interaction established by our environment.
 A “pattern” can be applied to the framework of our language, but it also influences behaviours through repetition.
 As we adopt a specific language system, we also accept the norms and behaviours that are culturally attached to it.

 When we think about organisational change, the notion of language is generally overlooked despite its importance to understanding behaviour.
 Interpretation is completely contingent on our own views and understandings.
-Meanwhile, our thinking and behaviour is driven culturally through our environment, which is drawn and solidified through our use of language within the workplace.
+Meanwhile, our thinking and behaviour are driven culturally through our environment, which is drawn and solidified through our use of language within the workplace.

 Signifier vs. signified